AxiaCoin/axia-network-v2/README.md

 - OS: Ubuntu 18.04/20.04 or macOS >= 10.15 (Catalina)
 - Network: Reliable IPv4 or IPv6 network connection, with an open public port.

-If you plan to build AxiaGo from source, you will also need the following software:
+If you plan to build Axia from source, you will also need the following software:

 - [Go](https://golang.org/doc/install) version >= 1.17.9
 - [gcc](https://gcc.gnu.org/)